nrfconnect/sdk-nrf/samples/cellular/nidd/README.rst

    :local:
    :depth: 2

-The NIDD sample demonstrates how to use Non-IP Data Delivery (NIDD) on an nRF9160 device.
+The NIDD sample demonstrates how to use Non-IP Data Delivery (NIDD) on an nRF91 Series device.

 Requirements
 ************